Zeno of Citium: Philosophy

 Following the ideas of the Old Academy, Zeno divided philosophy into three parts: logic (a wide subject including rhetoric, grammar, and the theories of perception and thought); physics (not just science, but the divine nature of the universe as well); and ethics, the end goal of which was to achieve eudaimonia through the right way of living according to Nature.

+According to anarchist Peter Kropotkin, Zeno was an advocate of anarchist society, without laws, courts, police, temples or public worship, and instead of trade and money, economy based on voluntary gifting.

 Because Zeno's ideas were later expanded upon by Chrysippus and other Stoics, it can be difficult to determine precisely what he thought.
 But his general views can be outlined as follows: